Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

-\paragraph{Dataset and Evaluation Protocol.} To train UAPs, we randomly sample 10,000 image-prompt pairs from LAION-2B-en~\citep{laion} in the data-dependent setting.
-For the data-free setting, we follow prior UAP methods~\citep{psp, gd-uap} by using randomly generated jigsaw puzzle images as training data.
-For evaluation, due to the absence of an official benchmark for image immunization, we adopt the data generation procedure from~\citep{semantic}.
-Specifically, we generate 50 images for each of 10 distinct object classes using the diffusion model~\citep{rombach2022high}.
-For each class, we define two editing prompts: one for object edits, the other for non-object (\ie, background).
-To better assess generalization, we use a broader set of 10 object classes and a total of 500 images, compared to the 3 classes and 150 images used in~\citep{semantic}.
-Target images are defined by arbitrary prompts and generated via a diffusion model, {as in dataset construction.} We use `\textit{tiger}' for evaluation and `\textit{Ronaldo}' for qualitative visualization.
+\paragraph{\textbf{\textup{Dataset and Evaluation Protocol.}}} To train UAPs, we randomly sample 10,000 image-prompt pairs from LAION-2B-en~\cite{laion} in the data-dependent setting.
+For the data-free setting, we follow prior UAP methods~\cite{psp, gd-uap} by using randomly generated jigsaw puzzle images as training data.
+For evaluation, we generate 50 images for each of 10 distinct object classes using the diffusion model~\cite{rombach2022high}, following the data generation procedure used in the evaluation protocol of Semantic Attack~\cite{semantic}.
+Specifically, for each class, we define two editing prompts: one for object edits, the other for non-object edits (\ie, background).
+To better assess generalization, we use a broader set of 10 object classes and a total of 500 images, compared to the 3 classes and 150 images used in~\cite{semantic}.
+We further evaluate our method on the real-image dataset ImageNet-Edit~\cite{blurguard}.
+Target images are defined by arbitrary prompts and generated via SD 1.5~\cite{rombach2022high}, {as in dataset construction.} We use `\textit{tiger}' for evaluation and `\textit{Ronaldo}' for qualitative visualization.

-{We also follow the evaluation protocols of prior works~\citep{raising, semantic, editshield}, employing five perceptual quality metrics: PSNR, SSIM~\citep{ssim}, VIFp~\citep{vifp}, FSIM~\citep{fsim}, and LPIPS~\citep{lpips} and two semantic alignment metrics that measure the feature similarity between source and edited images using CLIP~\citep{clip} and DINO~\citep{dino} representations.} All results are averaged over 10 random seeds to ensure statistical robustness.
-Further details on dataset construction, visualizations on various targets, and evaluation protocols are provided in Appendix~\ref{exp}.
+{We follow the evaluation protocol of prior works~\cite{raising, semantic, dct}, reporting PSNR, SSIM~\cite{ssim}, VIFp~\cite{vifp}, FSIM~\cite{fsim}, and LPIPS~\cite{lpips}.
+Additionally, we assess how closely the edited image preserves the source image by using semantic alignment metrics based on CLIP~\cite{clip} feature similarity between the source and edited images.} All results are averaged over 10 random seeds to ensure statistical robustness.
+Further details on dataset construction, visualizations on various targets, and evaluation protocols are provided in supplementary material (Section~A.1).